MicrosoftDocs/power-automate-docs/articles/ui-flows/create-processes.md

 ## Prerequisites

+To run WinAutomation as part of Power Automate, you will need to:
+1. ensure your machine meets the [requirements for UI flows](https://docs.microsoft.com/power-automate/ui-flows/setup#prerequisites).
-To run WinAutomation as part of Power Automate, you will need to install the [UI flows](), app, and then install and configure the on-premises data gateway on the machine.
-More information is available [here](https://docs.microsoft.com/power-automate/ui-flows/setup).
+1. install the [UI flows](), app, then install and configure the on-premises data gateway on the machine.
+Learn how to do it [here](https://docs.microsoft.com/power-automate/ui-flows/setup).

 ## Licensing